aws-samples/aws-modernization-with-baffle/content/4.ModuleFour/_index.md

 it’s a costly and unscalable solution given that you foresee other large clients
 making the same request.
 Instead, you decide to address this requirement
 by using Baffle’s multi-tenant encryption capabilities to give the client
-cryptographically enforced isolation of their own data. compliance
+cryptographically enforced isolation of their own data compliance
 requirements.

 ## Goals for this lab
 After completing this lab, you will have at least one tenant created with its
-encrypted using the tenant key.
+data encrypted using the tenant key.
 You will be able to validate that all data is
 visible in the demo application when keys are available.
 You will also be able
 to show that disabling access to the tenant key will make all data for that
 tenant inaccessible while data for other tenants are unaffected.
 Lastly, you